jabrena/type-problems/README.md

 ### Null safety

-Java accept `null` when you assign a type `value` although is harmful.
+Java accept `null` values when you assign to a Type although it is harmful.
-Using `JSR-305` meta-annotations like `@NonNull` or using `JSR 303` & `JSR 380` Bean validations, you could indicate that your programs only accept Non null objects.
+Using `JSR-305` meta-annotations like `@NonNull` or using `JSR 303` & `JSR 380` Bean validations, you could indicate that your programs only accept Non null values.

 Enjoy the journey!